Benares gharana: Exponents

 The tabla solo is highly developed in the Benares gharana, and some artists, such as Anokhelal Mishra, Samta Prasad, Nanhku Maharaj (Fardi Baj)13th generations, and Kishan Maharaj, have become famous as tabla soloists.
 The direct descendants making up the 6th generation of tabla players are Mahapurush Misra, Ananda Gopal Bandopadhyay (disciple of Mahadev Prasad Mishra), and Chandra Nath Shastri (disciple of Anokhelal Mishra).
 The 7th generation consists of Kumar Bose, Pt Ashis Chakraborty (disciples of Pt.
 Mahapurush Mishra) and Sukhwinder Singh 'Pinky' (disciples of Kishan Maharaj), Sanju Sahai (disciple of Sharda Sahai) and Shubh Maharaj, grandson and disciple of Pandit Kishan Maharaj also considered as one of the torch bearers of Benaras Gharana.

 Other noted artists include Kanthe Maharaj, uncle and guru of Kishan Maharaj, and whose disciples were Badri Maharaj and Ashutosh Bhattacharya.

-The Benares baj makes use of over 20 different compositional types, and has an enormously varied repertoire of each type.
+The Benares baj makes use of over 20 different compositional types, and has a varied repertoire of each type.